The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 Adopt real-time dashboards

-• Use tools that allow teams to track projects in real time, ensuring transparency across departments.
+• Use tools that allow teams to monitor projects in real time, ensuring the transparency between departments.

 Encourage cross-team collaboration

-• Schedule weekly sync meetings to align goals and share updates.
+• Plan some weekly sync meetings to align goals and share updates.

 • Create shared repositories where all team members can access resources and information.